koestler/go-iotdevice/README.md

         ClosedLabel: On                                    # optional, default "closed", a label for the closed state
     PollInterval: 1s                                       # optional, default 1s, how often to fetch the device status

-HttpDevices:                                               # optional, a list of devices controlled via http
-  tcw241:                                                  # mandatory, an arbitrary name used for logging and for referencing in other config sections
-    General:                                               # optional, this section is exactly the same for all devices
-      RegisterFilter:                                      # optional, default include all, defines which registers are show in the view,
+    Filter:                                                # optional, default include all, defines which registers are show in the view,
       # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
       IncludeRegisters:                                    # optional, default empty, if a register is on this list, it is returned
       SkipRegisters:                                       # optional, default empty, if a register is on this list, it is not returned
       IncludeCategories:                                   # optional, default empty, all registers of the given category that are not explicitly skipped are returned
       SkipCategories:                                      # optional, default empty, all registers of the given category that are not explicitly included are not returned
       DefaultInclude: True                                 # optional, default true,  whether to return the registers that do not match any include/skip rule
     RestartInterval: 200ms                                 # optional, default 200ms, how fast to restart the device if it fails / disconnects
     RestartIntervalMaxBackoff: 1m                          # optional, default 1m; when it fails, the restart interval is exponentially increased up to this maximum
     LogDebug: false                                        # optional, default false, enable debug log output
     LogComDebug: false                                     # optional, default false, enable a verbose log of the communication with the device

+HttpDevices:                                               # optional, a list of devices controlled via http
+  tcw241:                                                  # mandatory, an arbitrary name used for logging and for referencing in other config sections
     Url: http://control0/                                  # mandatory, URL to the device; supported protocol is http/https; e.g. http://device0.local/
     Kind: Teracom                                          # mandatory, type/model of the device; possibilities: Teracom, Shelly3m
     Username: admin                                        # optional, username used to log in
     Password: my-secret                                    # optional, password used to log in
     PollInterval: 1s                                       # optional, default 1s, how often to fetch the device status

-MqttDevices:                                               # optional, a list of devices receiving its values via a mqtt server from another instance
-  bmv1:                                                    # mandatory, an arbitrary name used for logging and for referencing in other config sections
-    General:                                               # optional, this section is exactly the same for all devices
-      RegisterFilter:                                      # optional, default include all, defines which registers are show in the view,
+    Filter:                                                # optional, default include all, defines which registers are show in the view,
       # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
       IncludeRegisters:                                    # optional, default empty, if a register is on this list, it is returned
       SkipRegisters:                                       # optional, default empty, if a register is on this list, it is not returned
       IncludeCategories:                                   # optional, default empty, all registers of the given category that are not explicitly skipped are returned
       SkipCategories:                                      # optional, default empty, all registers of the given category that are not explicitly included are not returned
       DefaultInclude: True                                 # optional, default true,  whether to return the registers that do not match any include/skip rule
     RestartInterval: 200ms                                 # optional, default 200ms, how fast to restart the device if it fails / disconnects
     RestartIntervalMaxBackoff: 1m                          # optional, default 1m; when it fails, the restart interval is exponentially increased up to this maximum
     LogDebug: false                                        # optional, default false, enable debug log output
     LogComDebug: false                                     # optional, default false, enable a verbose log of the communication with the device

+MqttDevices:                                               # optional, a list of devices receiving its values via a mqtt server from another instance
+  bmv1:                                                    # mandatory, an arbitrary name used for logging and for referencing in other config sections
     Kind: GoIotdevice                                      # mandatory, only GoIotdevice is supported at the moment
     MqttClients:                                           # mandatory, at least 1 topic must be defined, on which mqtt server(s) we subscribe
       - local                                              # identifier as defined in the MqttClients section
     MqttTopics:                                            # mandatory, at least 1 topic must be defined
       - stat/go-iotdevice/bmv1/+                           # what topic to subscribe to; must match RealtimeTopic of the sending device; %RegisterName% must be replaced by +
+    Filter:                                                # optional, default include all, defines which registers are show in the view,
+      # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
+      IncludeRegisters:                                    # optional, default empty, if a register is on this list, it is returned
+      SkipRegisters:                                       # optional, default empty, if a register is on this list, it is not returned
+      IncludeCategories:                                   # optional, default empty, all registers of the given category that are not explicitly skipped are returned
+      SkipCategories:                                      # optional, default empty, all registers of the given category that are not explicitly included are not returned
+      DefaultInclude: True                                 # optional, default true,  whether to return the registers that do not match any include/skip rule
+    RestartInterval: 200ms                                 # optional, default 200ms, how fast to restart the device if it fails / disconnects
+    RestartIntervalMaxBackoff: 1m                          # optional, default 1m; when it fails, the restart interval is exponentially increased up to this maximum
+    LogDebug: false                                        # optional, default false, enable debug log output
+    LogComDebug: false                                     # optional, default false, enable a verbose log of the communication with the device

 Views:                                                     # optional, a list of views (=categories in the frontend / paths in the api URLs)
   - Name: victron                                          # mandatory, a technical name used in the URLs